fengcenhq/sliprail-extension-template/README.md

 # sliprail-extension-template

-This repository serves as a reference for the manifest.json configuration of a single Sliprail extension.
-It demonstrates the basic structure and settings needed for an extension to work with Sliprail.
+A reference template for Sliprail extensions.

 ## Install Extension